core-wg/etch/draft-ietf-core-etch-latest.md

 ## Response Codes {#response}

-PATCH and iPATCH for CoAP adopt the response codes as specified in sections 5.9 and 12.1.2 of {{-coap}} and adds 4.09 "Conflict" and 4.22 "Unprocessable Entity" with the semantics specified in {{errors}}.
+PATCH and iPATCH for CoAP adopt the response codes as specified in sections 5.9 and 12.1.2 of {{-coap}} and add 4.09 "Conflict" and 4.22 "Unprocessable Entity" with the semantics specified in {{errors}} of the present specification.

 ## Option Numbers {#option}